-This is a salad that is equally about texture as much as it is the balancing act of fat, salt, and acid.
+This is a Swish Chard salad that is equally about texture as much as it is the balancing act of fat, salt, and acid.

-- Rainbow Chard (other swiss chard is fine too)
+- 1 bunch Rainbow Chard other swiss chard is fine too

-- Butter Lettuce (one head, rinsed, patted dry)
+- 1 bunch Butter Lettuce one head, rinsed, patted dry

-- Nectarine slices (can use peaches or even apples)
+- 1 cup Nectarine slices can use peaches or even apples

 - 1 tablespoon dijon mustard